shui-ren-mu/hello_GitHub/README.md

 # hello_GitHub
-My first repository on GitHub
+My first repository on GitHub.
+(This repository only is a code.)